-- 6. Law enforcement: - (a) AI systems intended to be used by law enforcement authorities or on their behalf for making individual risk assessments of natural persons in order to assess the risk of a natural person for offending or reoffending or the risk for for a natural person to become a potential victims of criminal offences; - (b) AI systems intended to be used by law enforcement authorities or on their behalf as polygraphs and similar tools or to detect the emotional state of a natural person; - (c) AI systems intended to be used by law enforcement authorities or on their behalf for law enforcement purposes to detect deep fakes as referred to in article 52(3); - (d) AI systems intended to be used by law enforcement authorities or on their behalf for evaluation of the reliability of evidence in the course of investigation or prosecution of criminal offences; - (e) AI systems intended to be used by law enforcement authorities or on their behalf for predicting the occurrence or reoccurrence of an actual or potential criminal offence based on profiling of natural persons as referred to in Article 3(4) of Directive (EU) 2016/680 or assessing personality traits and characteristics or past criminal behaviour of natural persons or groups; - (f) AI systems intended to be used by law enforcement authorities or on their behalf for profiling of natural persons as referred to in Article 3(4) of Directive (EU) 2016/680 in the course of detection, investigation or prosecution of criminal offences; - (g) AI systems intended to be used by law enforcement authorities or on their behalf for crime analytics regarding natural persons, allowing law enforcement authorities to search complex related and unrelated large data sets available in different data sources or in different data formats in order to identify unknown patterns or discover hidden relationships in the data. - 7.
-Migration, asylum and border control management: - (a) AI systems intended to be used by competent public authorities or on their behalf as polygraphs and similar tools or to detect the emotional state of a natural person;
+- 6. Law enforcement: - (a) AI systems intended to be used by law enforcement authorities or on their behalf for making individual risk assessments of natural persons in order to assess the risk of a natural person for offending or reoffending or the risk for a natural person to become a potential victims of criminal offences; - (b) AI systems intended to be used by law enforcement authorities or on their behalf as polygraphs and similar tools or to detect the emotional state of a natural person; - (c) AI systems intended to be used by law enforcement authorities or on their behalf for law enforcement purposes to detect deep fakes as referred to in article 52(3); - (d) AI systems intended to be used by law enforcement authorities or on their behalf for to evaluation evaluate of the reliability of evidence in the course of investigation or prosecution of criminal offences; - (e) AI systems intended to be used by law enforcement authorities or on their behalf to predict for predicting the occurrence or reoccurrence of an actual or potential criminal offence based on profiling of natural persons as referred to in Article 3(4) of Directive (EU) 2016/680 or to assess assessing personality traits and characteristics or past criminal behaviour of natural persons or groups; - (f) AI systems intended to be used by law enforcement authorities or on their behalf to profile for profiling of natural persons as referred to in Article 3(4) of Directive (EU) 2016/680 in the course of detection, investigation or prosecution of criminal offences; - (g) AI systems intended to be used by law enforcement authorities or on their behalf for crime analytics regarding natural persons, allowing law enforcement authorities to search complex related and unrelated large data sets available in different data sources or in different data formats in order to identify unknown patterns or discover hidden relationships in the data. - 7.
+Migration, asylum and border control management: